 Gluten-Free Meatballs

-These gluten-free meatballs are a family favorite and it's easy to see why!
-Perfectly seasoned with a blend of herbs and spices, they're baked in the oven and then simmered in a rich tomato sauce.
-Serve them over your favorite gluten-free pasta, make a gluten-free meatball sub, or eat them on their own for a hearty and satisfying meal.
-They’re on the table in under 30 minutes!
+These gluten-free meatballs are a family favorite made with 80/20 ground beef, Italian-style gluten-free breadcrumbs, Parmesan, and a blend of dried herbs.
+They're baked in the oven and then simmered in a rich tomato sauce.
+Serve them over your favorite gluten-free pasta, make a meatball sub, or eat them on their own with marinara.

 Ingredients

-• 1/3 cup gluten-free Italian-style breadcrumbs (store-bought or homemade)
+• cup gluten-free Italian-style breadcrumbs - store-bought or homemade

 • 2 teaspoons dried parsley